johns/alula/README.md

 In many programming languages, the equal sign has many contextual uses.
 For example, in JavaScript, a single equal sign (=) is used to declare, while a double or triple equal sign (==/===) is for comparing.
 The overuse of such a character can cause unnecessary confusion.
 In alüla, the equal sign is utilized, but only for the comparison of values.
 All declarations, statements, and function calls begin with a colon, allowing for an easier understanding for those unfamiliar with the language.
 In Layman's terms, anything that can be called to do something begins with a colon.

 ### Setup
 Clone the repository.
-Assumung you have Node.js, run the following command within the alula directory:
+Assuming you have Node.js, run the following command within the alula directory:
 > npm install

 alüla compiles to JavaScript.
 To run your alüla program with our generator, run your program with and pipe it back to node with the following command: